mrkheirkhah/data-grid/README.md

 # data-grid

-This is an interview task requesteed by Yektanet company!!!
+This is an interview task requesteed by Exploria company!!!

 ## Run And Preview